Video Motion Transfer with Diffusion Transformers: Experiments

 \paragraph{Dataset and metrics.} For evaluation, we use 50 unique videos from the DAVIS dataset \cite{davis} coherently with the state-of-the-art~\cite{yatim2024space,xiao2024video}.
 To allow for a fine-grained motion transfer assessment, we test each video with three different prompts in order of similarity from the original video: (1) a \textit{\easy} prompt, created by simply captioning the video.
 This allows us to verify that the network disentangles the content from that of the original frames.
 (2) A \textit{\medium} prompt, obtained by changing the subject while keeping the background the same.
 (3) Lastly, a \textit{\hard} prompt, describing a completely different scene.
 This makes 150 motion-prompt pairs in total.
 For the evaluation, we use an \textit{Image Quality} (IQ) metric for frame-wise prompt fidelity assessment based on CLIPScore~\cite{hessel2021clipscore} and a \textit{Motion Fidelity} (MF) metric for motion tracklet consistency following~\cite{yatim2024space}.
 The MF metric~\cite{yatim2024space} compares the similarity of tracklets on $x$ and $x_\text{ref}$ obtained from off-the-shelf tracking~\cite{karaev2024cotracker}.

 \paragraph{Baselines and networks.} For video synthesis, we use the state-of-the-art DiT CogVideoX~\cite{yang2024cogvideox} with both 2 billion (CogVideoX-2B) and 5 billion (CogVideoX-5B) parameter variants.
 We compare against four baselines.
 First, we present a \textit{Backbone} method, which simply prompts the T2V model with $C$.
 This will act as a lower bound on MF.
 Following common practices~\cite{xiao2024video}, we define an \textit{Injection} baseline injecting extracted attention features during inference.
 Specifically, we inject keys $K$ and values $V$ obtained by processing $x_\text{ref}$ with the DiT at inference time.
 This loosely directs the structure of the synthesized scene, allowing it to roughly follow the spatial organization of elements in $x_\text{ref}$ without DDIM inversion~\cite{song2020denoising}.
 Given the simplicity and effectiveness of this technique, \textit{we apply it to all baselines} except for the Backbone.
-We evaluate against two optimization-based guidance methods: SMM~\cite{yatim2024space} and MOFT~\cite{xiao2024video}.
-These methods are applicable to the DiT architecture as they guide noisy latents rather than temporal attention inherent to previous UNet-based work.
-Therefore, we apply them both to CogVideoX for a fair comparison.
+We evaluate against three optimization-based guidance methods: SMM~\cite{yatim2024space}, MOFT~\cite{xiao2024video} and MotionClone~\cite{motionclone}.
+We adapt them to CogVideoX for a fair comparison.
 For SMM, we replace the expensive DDIM inversion operation, taking over one hour per video on CogVideoX-5B, with KV injection.
+We adapt MotionClone for DiTs by operating on the temporal axis of attention.
 For fairness, we normalize the number of optimization steps.
 Due to the unavailability of the evaluation videos and prompts used in related works~\cite{yatim2024space,xiao2024video}, we test all baselines on our DAVIS setup.

 \paragraph{Inference settings} We employ 50 denoising steps for all baselines and optimize for 5 steps using Adam~\cite{adam} in the first 20\% of denoising timesteps with a linearly decreasing learning rate following~\cite{yatim2024space} from 0.002 to 0.001.
 We evaluate our AMF-based loss on the 20th block for CogVideoX-5B and the 15th for 2B.
 We apply KV injection on the first DiT block.
 Temperature $\tau$ is set to 2, emphasizing higher similarity tokens.
 On an NVIDIA A40 GPU, CogVideoX-2B generates a 21-frame video in around 3.5 minutes and 4 minutes with \methodname.
 CogVideoX-5B takes on average 5 minutes by default and 8 minutes with \methodname guidance.
 Unless explicitly specified, we optimize the latents $z_t$.